-1. What is the penetration limit for fNIRS in tissue? / How deep can you probe?
+1. What is the penetration limit for fNIRS in tissue? / How deep can one probe with NIRS?

 Light intensity is heavily attenuated in tissue and falls off exponentially from the illumination point.
-The maximum achievable probing depth is limited by the illumination strength - determined by the thermal damaging threshold - and the detection sensitivity.
+The maximum achievable probing depth of NIRS is limited by the illumination strength - determined by the thermal damaging threshold - and the detection sensitivity.
 Imaging depth strongly depends on the tissue type and the application.
-Typical achievable transmission limits are about 12 cm for breast tissue and 8 cm on the arm or leg.
-For b rain imaging, the probing depth is about 3 cm.
+Typical achievable transmission limits of NIRS are about 12 cm for breast tissue, and 6 cm on the arm or leg.
+For brain imaging, the probing depth of NIRS is about 3 cm.

 Diffuse optical tomography is a low-resolution technique owing to the physics of light propagation in scattering media.
 Depending on the composition and size of the target tissue, the resolution is on the order of 5-10 mm.

-5. What types of studies is your technology currently used in?
+5. What types of scientific investigative studies is your NIRS technology currently used in?

 -Sensory, Motor, Visual